Websoft9Archive/ansible-wordpress/docs/stack-accounts.md

 ## MySQL

 * Administrator username: *`root`*
 * Administrator password: stored in the file of your server instance: */credentials/password.txt*.
-You use the **online SSH terminal on Cloud Console** and run the command `cat /credentials/password.txt` to get the database password
+You use the **SSH** and run the command `cat /credentials/password.txt` to get the database password
    ![Run the cat command](https://libs.websoft9.com/Websoft9/DocsPicture/zh/common/catdbpassword-websoft9.png)

 > If you want to log in MySQL, refer to [MySQL Web interface Management](/admin-mysql.md)